-COMOX VALLEY CONSERVATION PARTNERSHIP: “One common forum to promote and advocate for innovative local government policies, strategies and initiatives that support transformative change towards environmental sustainability,” wrote David Stapley and Tim Ennis (Announcement #2, November 2019; register now to learn more at the COMOX VALLEY 2020 SYMPOSIUM on April 22-23-24, 2020)
+COMOX VALLEY CONSERVATION PARTNERSHIP: “One common forum to promote and advocate for innovative local government policies, strategies and initiatives that support transformative change towards environmental sustainability,” wrote David Stapley and Tim Ennis (Announcement #2, November 2019; register now to learn more at the COMOX VALLEY 2020 SYMPOSIUM – postponed to October due to COVID 19 pandemic)

 Note to Reader:

 On November 5, 2019 the Partnership released the first in a series of bi-monthly preview articles about Comox Valley 2020, the third in the Vancouver Island Symposia Series on Water Stewardship in a Changing Climate.
 These preview articles will progressively reveal details of the modules that comprise an inspirational program on Climate Change, Collaboration and Landscape Restoration.

 The first two articles set the scene by describing the historical context for Comox Valley 2020.
 They provide insight into why the Comox Valley has long been considered an incubator region for provincially significant ‘collaboration precedents’ in British Columbia.
 Story #1 is the view through an inter-regional lens.
 Story #2 is the perspective of the Comox Valley Conservation Partnership.

 The Symposia Series is a building blocks process: Nanaimo in 2018; Parksville in 2019; and next, the Comox Valley in 2020.
 Each event builds on the last and points the way to the next.
 The unifying theme is the power of local government collaboration with the stewardship sector.